SCOR's responsibility to our stakeholders and society is not just a feature of how we operate - it's who we are.

 SCOR is squarely focused on society’s key environmental, social and governance (ESG) challenges.
 Our teams systematically identify, analyze and assess megatrends and emerging risks, looking at them also from the perspective of development opportunities.
 We help to build resilience through risk identification, analysis, transfer and sharing.

 Good governance plays a crucial role in achieving our strategic objectives and contributing to the resilience of societies.
-SCOR’s “Quantum Leap” strategic plan is designed to meet four challenges head on:
+SCOR has an integrated governance system that considers the environmental, social and governance-related impacts, risks and opportunities of the Group’s business activities.

 SCOR is a longstanding participant of the United Nations Global Compact, integrating its 10 principles – on human rights, international labor standards, environmental protection, and the fight against corruption – within a framework tailored to our sphere of influence.
 SCOR has also contributed to the formulation of the Principles for Sustainable Insurance and adheres to them closely, as well as to the Principles for Responsible Investment.